 |Living Costs||This includes whatever else you need to pay for while you're at university, such as accommodation, food, course costs/study materials, personal expenses and transport.|

-Currently (for 2022 entry), Home students can take out a government loan to cover the cost of University Tuition, or choose to pay their fees from other sources.
+Currently (for 2023 entry), Home students can take out a government loan to cover the cost of University Tuition, or choose to pay their fees from other sources.
 At the moment, if you do take out a loan, it is repaid in instalments once you leave university and are earning a minimum salary (the details of which vary for students from England, Wales, Scotland or Northern Ireland).
 You will need to refer to the appropriate student finance award website for details of tuition fee support for 2024 entry, once available:

 Home students do NOT have to pay college fees unless they are studying for a second undergraduate degree.

 Overseas students (including Channel Islands and Isle of Man) have to pay an additional college fee, which for 2023 entry to Christ's College is £10,600 (the 2024 entry College fee will be confirmed here once available).
 Second-time undergraduates also have to pay this fee.

 Cambridge colleges work to reduce costs for their students in many ways.
 While other Universities may expect you to sign a nine- or even twelve-month rental contract, at Cambridge you only pay for your accommodation for the weeks that you are actually in residence, and our terms are relatively short (eight weeks in the autumn and spring, less in the summer).
 You can cook for yourself, or choose from a variety of reasonably-priced catering options, and transport costs are low-to non-existent - particularly for students at Christ's, which is extremely central!
 All this means that Cambridge is a much cheaper place to study than you might think.

 As a general guide for what you should allow for your living costs, this depends on how long you'll be living in Cambridge: